davidmankin/kubernetes/docs/getting-started-guides/mesos.md

 Read about Kubernetes on Mesos' architecture in the [contrib directory][13].

-**NOTE:** Some examples require Kubernetes DNS to be installed on the cluster.
-Future work will add instructions to this guide to enable support for Kubernetes DNS.

 **NOTE:** Please be aware that there are [known issues with the current Kubernetes-Mesos implementation][7].

 [1]: http://mesosphere.com/docs/tutorials/run-hadoop-on-mesos-using-installer